jmuzsik/blog/content/js/background-tasks.md

 ---
-title: Background Tasks API and last night's dream
+title: Background Tasks API
-template: 'draft'
+template: 'post'
-draft: true
+draft: false
-slug: '/posts/7-29-19/'
+slug: '/js/background-tasks'
 category: 'Background Tasks API'
 tags:
-  - 'Background Tasks API'
-  - 'Dreams'
+  - 'Browser APIs'
-  - 'Project'
+  - 'Performant Javascript'
 description: 'This is a repost of what I just wrote for the website i am working on that looks at obscure parts of web development.
-This is about the Background Tasks API.
-I also had a strange dream last night.
-So i wrote a bit about that.'
+This is about the Background Tasks API.'
 ---

 ## Background Tasks API